Your Brain Sings Before You Do

 What I want YOU to know is that I’ve been there.

 I don’t hold up standards, I solve problems.
-I help artists find their voices.
+I help artists and voice teachers.
 And I love my job.